-With twenty- five years of teaching experience including Boston Latin High School, Marblehead High School and Brookline Adult Education, she also teaches Studio Art Classes for children and adults in her studio in Natick.
+With twenty- five years of teaching experience including Boston Latin High School, Marblehead High School and Brookline Adult Education, she also teaches Studio Art Classes for adults, teens and children in her Natick studio.